mesosphere/dcos-docs-site/pages/1.11/installing/installation-faq/index.md

 sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) -e "ALTER DATABASE iam_new RENAME TO iam"
 ```

-The IAM database is restored from the backup file and the cluster is operational.
+The IAM database is restored from the back up file and the cluster is operational.